asmud/doc-ingestion-api/docs/MODELS.md

 # Models Guide

-This guide explains the machine learning models used by the Document Ingestion API and how to configure them.
+This guide explains the ONNX-optimized machine learning models used by the Document Ingestion API and how to configure them.

 ## Overview

-The Document Ingestion API uses several specialized models for different document processing tasks:
+The Document Ingestion API uses several specialized ONNX models for different document processing tasks, providing faster inference and reduced memory usage compared to traditional PyTorch models:

 - **Layout Detection**: Identifies document structure (headers, paragraphs, tables, figures)
 - **OCR (Optical Character Recognition)**: Extracts text from images and scanned documents